Sailor Moon (character): Conception and creation

-Usagi and Sailor Moon series evolved from Naoko Takeuchi's earlier one-shot series called Codename: Sailor V. In Takeuchi's first proposal for the Sailor Moon series, each of the five heroines had a completely unique outfit.
+Usagi and Sailor Moon series evolved from Naoko Takeuchi's earlier one-shot series called Codename: Sailor V. In Takeuchi's first proposal for the Sailor Moon series, each of the five heroines had a unique outfit.
 It was eventually decided that they would instead wear uniforms based on a single theme, whose design was closest to Sailor Moon's original costume concept.
 Sailor Moon's original had some small differences, including color changes, an exposed midriff, and ribbons around the gloves and boots.
 She also had a mask, which did appear in a few chapters of the manga before being discarded.
 These aspects of Sailor Moon's costume are shown in multiple pieces of early artwork, along with a gun and cloak, which were also parts of the original concept.

-Takeuchi based Usagi's signature hairstyle on a "good luck charm" she had during her studies as a university student.
-Takeuchi would put her own hair up in odango before difficult classes or exams.
-Sailor Moon has pink hair in the initial sketches, but by the intermediate stages of development, Takeuchi planned to have the character's hair be blond in civilian form and change to silver when she transformed.
+Of all the Sailor Guardians, Usagi's personality is closest to Takeuchi's own personality at the time Sailor Moon was created.
+Takeuchi also based Usagi's signature hairstyle on a "good luck charm" she had during her studies as a university student.
+Takeuchi would put her hair up in odango before difficult classes or exams.
+Sailor Moon has pink hair in the initial sketches, but by the intermediate stages of development, Takeuchi planned to have the character's hair be blonde in civilian form and change to silver when she transformed.
 Her editor, Fumio Osano, told her that silver hair would be too plain for cover art.
 Despite this, stylistic use of differently colored hair does sometimes appear in later artwork, and the concept of the heroines' hair changing color when transformed is used in Pretty Guardian Sailor Moon.

-Of all the Sailor Guardians, Usagi's personality is closest to Takeuchi's own personality at the time Sailor Moon was created.